 cert2spc C:\DriverCert\myDrivers.cer C:\DriverCert\myDrivers.spc

-Combine the public key (.spc) and the private key (.pvk) in a single certificate file with format Personal Information Exchange (.pfx):
+Combine the public key (.spc) and the private key (.pvk) in a single certificate file with the format Personal Information Exchange (.pfx):

 pvk2pfx -pvk C:\DriverCert\myDrivers.pvk -pi P@ss0wrd -spc C:\DriverCert\myDrivers.spc -pfx C:\DriverCert\myDrivers.pfx -po P@ss0wrd